 As a result of their participation with Better Work, factories have steadily improved compliance with ILO core labour standards and national legislation covering compensation, contracts, occupational safety and health and working time.
 This has significantly improved working conditions and, at the same time enhanced factories’ productivity and profitability.

-Currently, the programme is active in 1300 factories employing more than 1.6 million workers in seven countries.
+Currently, the programme is active in 1,700 factories employing more than 2.4 million workers in nine countries.
 As well as advising factories, Better Work collaborates with governments to improve labour laws, and with brands to ensure progress is sustained.
 We also advise unions on how to give workers a greater say in their lives, and work with donors to help achieve their broader development goals.